-- Keep young children away from machinery at all times. - Be aware that accidents often happen when Operators are fatigued or in a hurry.
+- Provide a first aid kit in case of emergencies. - Keep a properly maintained fire extinguisher on the machine.
+Familiarize yourself with its use. - Keep young children away from machinery at all times. - Be aware that accidents often happen when Operators are fatigued or in a hurry.
 Take time to consider the safest way to accomplish a task.
 NEVER ignore the signs of fatigue.

 - Wear close-fitting clothing and cover long hair.
-NEVER wear dangling items such as scarves or bracelets. - Keep all shields in place.
+NEVER wear dangling items such as hoodies, scarves, or bracelets. - Keep all shields in place.
 NEVER alter or remove safety equipment.
 Ensure that the driveline guards can rotate independently of their shaft, and that they can telescope freely. - Use only service and repair parts made or approved by the equipment manufacturer.
 Parts from other manufacturers may not meet the correct strength, design, or safety requirements.